South West NHS Consortium Chooses Wellbeing Software for Integrated Radiology Data Hosting and Information Management Solution

 Each year, radiology services across the Consortium see thousands of patients in conjunction with other healthcare services including GPs and hospital-based specialisms.
-By providing a single digital platform for sharing radiology images and workflows, Cris enables far smoother collaboration between these different services, and is helping the Consortium to build a more connected approach to healthcare across the region.
+By providing a single digital platform for sharing radiology images and workflows, Cris system enables far smoother collaboration between these different services, and is helping the Consortium to build a more connected approach to healthcare across the region.

 Neil Schofield, Senior Manager and SRO for the Project at the Northern Devon Healthcare NHS Trust, said: